 Healthcare exclusion | Endemic/epidemic disease

-Since 2011, Doctors Without Borders (MSF) has been working with the Tajik Ministry of Health to improve access to tuberculosis (TB) and HIV care for children and their families.
+In Tajikistan, Doctors Without Borders (MSF) works with the Ministry of Health to improve access to tuberculosis (TB) and HIV care for children and their families.

 We support the implementation of a paediatric and family TB care project in Dushanbe, focusing on drug-resistant TB.
 Children are particularly vulnerable to TB, and paediatric forms of the disease are especially challenging to diagnose and treat.

 MSF and the Ministry of Health of Tajikistan have developed a model of care that is both innovative and patient-centred, and proven to be effective.

 Our comprehensive approach includes contact tracing and testing, tailored dosing to make medicine easier to take, and monitoring and managing any side effects.
 Our teams also offer adherence counselling, play therapy, education for inpatients, and psychosocial and nutritional support.